patagonaa/prometheus-mikrotik-swos-exporter/README.md

 - PCB Temperature

 These are fetched directly from the internal API of the Web interface.
 These might change in the future but it works for now.

+Other metrics (like link up/down, link speeds, rx/tx bytes etc.) should be aquired via SNMP.

 ## Example using docker:
 (also using [mndp autodiscovery](https://github.com/patagonaa/prometheus-mndp-autodiscovery) to find all available MikroTik devices in the network)